Showing posts with label About This Site. Show all posts

 In 1998, it was a featured link for the Canadian Netlife magazine and it was a featured "Entertainment" Site that year on Yahoo's Yahooligans web guide for kids.

-That original site (which is archived at http://library.thinkquest.org/4626/ ) was described this way:
+That original site (which was archived at http://library.thinkquest.org/4626/ ) was described this way:

 This site was designed to allow students and teachers to research and develop an interest in word origins - specifically, the origins of names.
 For example, what some common first names mean and where they came from.
 Some are fun origins (like sneaker company names), some historical (like the gods & goddesses used to name our days and months) There were MANY categories we did not have time to fully research or create pages for... we hope to add more after the judging.
 Teachers might use it for history, teaching mythology, etymology of words... students might develop an interest in origins just by browsing areas like our pages on famous people who changed their names.